utkuozbulak/pytorch-cnn-visualizations/README.md

 # Convolutional Neural Network Visualizations

+This repository contains a number of convolutional neural network visualization techniques implemented in PyTorch.

 **Note**: I removed cv2 dependencies and moved the repository towards PIL.
 A few things might be broken (although I tested all methods), I would appreciate if you could create an issue if something does not work.

 ## Implemented Techniques
-This repo contains following CNN visualization techniques implemented in Pytorch:

 * [Gradient visualization with vanilla backpropagation](#gradient-visualization)
 * [Gradient visualization with guided backpropagation](#gradient-visualization) [1]